prisma/prisma1/docs/1.8/04-Reference/02-Service-Configuration/03-Data-Model/03-Introspection.md

 - docker-compose.yml
 - prisma.yml

-If you just want to generate the datamodel you can use the `prisma introspect` command.
+If you just want to generate the datamodel you can use the `prisma1 introspect` command.
 You will need to provide your database connection details as above.
 The CLI will generate a single file for you:

 - datamodel-[TIMESTAMP].graphql